jo/sync-tank/migrations.md

 We're not done yet.
 So far, we have just looked at a single document type, but our schema can accommodate dozens of them.
 In our example we just had three types (`todo-item`, `status`, `settings`) but to be more general let's say we have `t` different document types.
 If we introduce a new version for every type with every update we need \(\frac{t n (n - 1)}{2}\) adapters in total or, amongst friends, $ \mathcal{O}(t n^2) $ adapters.
 This can quickly get out of hand and we have to look at optimizations and compromises.

-TBD

-- multiple clients: duplication (adapters in Swift, Java, JavaScript, ...)
-- hard to fix bugs when things happen on the client
-- number of migrators
-- code complexity / adapter abundance vs expensive reads - O(t * v^2)?
-- views have to be adapted as well

 #### No legacy-app dropping and no purging of old documents

 TBD

 #### Old apps have to force users to do updates